sonata-project/SonataAdminBundle/docs/reference/architecture.rst

 ---------

 Like most actions, ``CRUDController`` actions use view files to render their output.
-``SonataAdminBundle`` provides ready to use views as well as ways to easily customize them.
+``SonataAdminBundle`` provides ready to use views as well as ways to customize them.

 The current implementation uses ``Twig`` as the template engine.
 All templates are located in the ``Resources/views`` directory of the bundle.